 Tips and Tricks for Perfect Banana Oatmeal Pancakes

-Ripe Bananas: the riper your bananas, the sweeter your pancakes will be.
+Use Ripe Bananas: the riper your bananas, the sweeter your pancakes will be.

 Cook Low and Slow: the key to making sure these pancakes cook fully is cooking them low and slow.
 So, make sure to set your burner to low and be patient!
+You don’t want your griddle or pan to get too hot or the insides won’t cook.

 Flip When Bubbling: you know your pancakes are ready to flip when little bubbles begin to form on the outsides.
+The bottom of the pancake should be golden brown.

 - Peanut butter: add 2 tablespoons of peanut butter to your pancake batter to make these peanut butter banana oatmeal pancakes!

 - Chocolate: add around 3 tablespoons of cocoa powder and a splash more of almond milk to make these chocolatey.
+If you want it even more chocolatey, you can add some chocolate chips!

 - Protein: a great way to get even more protein in your breakfast is to add protein powder to your batter!
 Sub 1/4 cup of the ground oat flour for your favorite protein powder (we recommend vanilla).